Event to be held Fri., Nov. 22-Sat., Nov. 23.

 Team rises six spots in the poll

 The 2012 Sprint/Hurdle Coaches Clinic will be held Nov.
 16-17

-Kevin Brown enters the fifth year of his second stint with the Gamecocks in the 2014 season.
+Kevin Brown enters the sixth year of his second stint with the Gamecocks in the 2014-15 season.
 His primary responsibility is working with the pole vaulters in addition to working with South Carolina's well-respected relay teams and sprinters.
 Brown is also the program's recruiting coordinator.